 Hosts: Scheduling and Onboarding

-Hosts can be members of your church staff or volunteers, and the number you need each service depends on if you use features like Chat, Moments, and Live Prayer, as well as how many attenders are in your service.
+Hosts can be members of your church staff or volunteers, and the number you need each service depends on whether you use features like Chat, Moments, and Live Prayer, as well as how many attenders are in your service.

 Scheduling Hosts to Serve